DavidValin/vtmate/README.md

 echo "Lets discuss the permissions of this files: \n\n $(ls -la)" | ai-mate --debate "Unix administrator" "Security Expert" -i -
 ```

-* You can also start a debate from conversation mode by pressing Control+D and picking the debate agents.
+* You can also start/stop a debate from conversation mode by pressing `Control+D` and picking the debate agents.

 #### Single run